nirvanasupermind/volcano/documentation.md

 ```

 ## 2.5 Literals
-Tachyon supports number, string, vector and object literals.
+Tachyon supports number and string literals.

 ```
 13.5; // number literal
 1.35e+1; // number literal (scientific E notation) "string"; // string literal
-[1, 2, 3]; // vector literal
-{"a": 1, "b": 2}; // object literal
 ```

-Number literals support the standard decimal notation and scientific E notation of the form `<mantissa>e<exponent>`.
+Number literals support the standard decimal notation and scientific E notation of the form `<mantissa>e<exponent>` with a value of  mantissa*10^exponent.
+An  optional +/- sign is allowed for the exponent.
 String literals are delimited by quotation marks.
 Tachyon supports the following escape sequences for characters in string literals:

 * `\'`- single quote (ASCII byte `0x27`)
 * `\"`- double quote (ASCII byte `0x22`)